ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/trace_redaction.md

 The environment variable names are `TRACEABILITY_REDACTION_QUERYARGUMENT_SANITIZE`, `TRACEABILITY_REDACTION_REQUESTHEADER_SANITIZE`, and `TRACEABILITY_REDACTION_RESPONSEHEADER_SANITIZE`.

-Much like the show rules, the sanitization rules have a keyMatch which is used to match the argument or header key.
-When a keyMatch is found, the additional valueMatch expression is applied to the value and any matching portions are replaced with "{*}".
+Much like the show rules, the sanitization rules have a keyMatch that is used to match the argument or header key.
+When a keyMatch is found, the additional valueMatch expression is applied to the value and any matching portions are replaced with the masking characters "{*}".

+You can change the masking characters with the environment variable `TRACEABILITY_REDACTION_MASKING_CHARACTERS`.
+Acceptable characters are alphanumeric, between 1-5 characters, and can contain '-' (hyphen), '*' (star), '#' (sharp), '^' (caret), '~' (tilde), '.' (dot), '{' (open curly bracket), and '}' (closing curly bracket) only.

+{{% alert title="Note" %}}
+The environment variable must be in double double-quotes to correctly parse the characters that start with a bracket.
+For example, `TRACEABILITY_REDACTION_MASKING_CHARACTERS=""{*^*}""`.
+{{% /alert %}}

 ### Example: Sanitize the whole value of the 'id' query argument